anpandu/postgresql_faker/README.md

 ### Metadata

-File below is the metadata for inserting new rows into users table.
+File below is the metadata for generating fake data and inserting it into users table.

 ```json
 [